rohgoyal/getting-started/bluemix/setup-config-customize-dev-portal/README.md

 1. In your Bluemix dashboard select your **API Connect** service to launch the API Connect dashboard.
 ![API Connect Service](images/1.1-Bluemix-Dashboard.png)

 2. In the API Connect dashboard select the catalog for which you want to create a developer portal, for example **Our Demo Catalog**.

+Catalogs are an IBM term for different enviornments.
+For example you would create different catalogs for your testing, stagging and production enviornments.
+You should have a catalog called Sandbox, and feel free to use this catalog to create your developer portal.
+Or create a new one and name it whatever you want!
 ![Catalog](images/1.2-APIC-Dashboard.png)

 3. In the catalog select the **settings** tab.